 The College takes privacy seriously and is committed to protecting information about its current and past students, and others associated with St Mark's.
-A copy of the College's Privacy Policy is available on our website and is at Appendix J of this Handbook.
+A copy of the College's Privacy Policy is available on our website, and a short summary is at Appendix K of this Handbook.